dakockar/stage-screamer/README.md

 - splashScreen
 - gameScreen
-- gameoverScreen (3 different states based on the score)
+- gameOverScreen (3 different states based on the score)
     - you suck
     - ok, but can do better
     - you're a rockstar